This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 How To Get Around Amorgos

-As mentioned above, you can follow the locals’ lead and start walking.
-However, that’s not a practical solution if you’re visiting the island for just a few days.
-Moreover, although there’s public transport during the summer months, the bus won’t take you to all the gorgeous places we’ve mentioned in this guide, such as Asfondilitis Village or Mouros Beach.
+There’s bus service during the summer months, but it won’t take you to all the gorgeous places we’ve mentioned in this travel guide, such as Asfondilitis Village or Mouros Beach.

 Where To Stay in Amorgos Greece